April 22, 2020

 It’s incredibly hard to be leading a company today.
 Amid all the economic upheaval from the COVID-19 pandemic, even the strongest among us are feeling powerless and anxious about the future.
 We are full of big questions.
 Will the business survive?
 If we weather this storm, what will the new normal be?
 How do I keep my employees safe today, much less engaged and focused?
 How about my own family and my own health?

 While that sense of uncertainty is normal, it doesn’t have to rule the day.
 There are concrete actions all leaders can take to make this time a defining moment for their business, one that helps bring employees together in the best possible ways.
 Many companies have already begun to accomplish this.
 That’s inspiring to see.
-I’m also convinced that armed with some key strategies, all leaders can have a similar impact.
+I’m also convinced that armed with some key employee engagement strategies, all leaders can have a similar impact.

 8 Strategies That Work for Leaders to Engage Employees During COVID-19